mikkott/devopswithkubernetes/exercise103/README.md

-# Exercise 1.06: Project v0.4
+# Exercise 1.03: Getting started

-Use a NodePort Service to enable access to the project.
+In your "Log output" application create a folder for manifests and move your deployment into a declarative file.

 ## Requirements